billykeyss/CodingQustions/README.md

 ## Stacks, Queues, and Heaps
 - [x] Find the minimum element in a stack in O(1) time
-- [ ] Write a function that sorts a stack (bonus: sort the stack in place without extra memory)
+- [ ] Write a function that sorts g stack (bonus: sort the stack in place without extra memory)
 - [ ] Implement a binary min heap.
 Turn it into a binary max heap
 - [x] HARD: Implement a queue using 2 stacks